LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 It has the disadvantage that there must always be a physical connection.
 This can make it difficult to install multiple sensors in measurement setups where space or cable routing options are limited.

-Multibe sensor can be connected to any (+pc) which is available on the network.
+Multiple sensor can be connected to any (+pc) which is available on the network.
 This can be a (+sbc) (e.g. a Raspberry Pi).
 The small footprint and low power consumption make it a good choice.
 It can also be used in a temperature chamber.